πŸ“ž 1-888-332-7372 Suite 304, 700 Dorval Drive, Oakville, ON L6K 3V3 Mon–Fri 9am–7pm Β· Sat 10am–2pm

 Laser Therapy for Plantar Fasciitis

 Low-level laser therapy (LLLT) uses specific wavelengths of light to stimulate cellular healing within the plantar fascia.
-It increases ATP production, promotes collagen synthesis, and reduces local inflammation — making it ideal alongside manual therapy for acute and subacute plantar fasciitis.
+It increases ATP production, promotes collagen synthesis, and reduces local inflammation.

 • Promotes cellular repair and collagen synthesis